HectorTM/MedLab-AI/README.md

 The model could be more accurated, but being arround 90% is close enought to the purposewe are atrying to achive in this case.

 There are a lot of improvements that could be done, some of those are said in the text on top of this, but the proyect is brief and the time was spent on studying and trying to fit as close as posible while being solved straigforward.
-The file structure is not pointed so an small example of one that could be use is done in the first point.
+The file structure is not pointed so an small example of one that could be use is done but could be improved, just showing how to be done.